thecdil/dramaturgy/pages/acting.md

 7. Thomas Tattertoot, took taught twine, to tie ten twigs, to two tall trees (7:25)

 8. Bone-prop practice (7:32)

+**The Physical Warm-up**

+Once you’ve completed your facial warm-up, it’s time to move on to a whole body warm-up.
+I didn’t include a video for this one because it’s important for you to take ownership of the songs that you want to include and the physical movements you prefer.
+I’ve included my personal warm-up, but feel free to add anything you think might help or make changes to anything.
+Just remember what’s most important: getting yourself physically ready to jump into character!

+1. Pick 4-5 upbeat songs and make a warmup playlist.
+Get it playing and let’s begin!

+2. Find about 3 feet of space around you and then start stepping side to side, toe-touching on the beat.
+Once you’ve gotten into your groove, raise your arms “scarecrow style” and start doing the following arm movements, maintaining your toe-touching throughout!
+Try to do them each for about 20 seconds without giving your arms a break in between.

+- Make loose fists and start small arm circles forward, gradually making the circles larger
+- Switch to small arm circles backwards and gradually make the circles larger
+- Keeping the scarecrow stance, flatten your hands and face your palms backward (thumbs down), then bounce them off of an imaginary wall behind you
+- Keeping the scarecrow stance, Imagine a doorknob in each hand and turn them back and forth with tense fingers
+- Keeping the scarecrow stance, make each hand a thumbs down, then bounce your arms up and down
+- Keeping the scarecrow stance BUT letting your arms dangle at the elbow, switch to jumping side to side on the beat

+3. Shake your arms out and switch to doing squats!
+This should give your arms a break and work those thighs, each for 20 seconds.
+- Regular squats
+- Sumo squats (legs out at an angle)
+- Pulsing small movement just above normal squat
+- Regular squats, but when you come up adjust the weight to one side and point your toe on the floor

+4. Shake your legs out and reach up to the ceiling!
+Then:
+- Slowly loosen down, eventually finding a frog stance on the floor
+- Move into alternating Cat and Cow yoga poses
+- Child’s pose
+- Frog again, then stick your behind in the air and slowly roll up, one vertebrae at a time
+- Find and hold center, breathing in and out for a minute with eyes closed

+5. Finally, I finish with a few high energy things to make sure my blood is pumping!
+I try to do 30 seconds each.
+- High knees
+- butt kicks
+- Jumping Jacks
+- Final 8 count “shake down” of arms and legs

 ## Tools for Shakespearean Line Delivery